 The family will arrange Shiva service times with the Rabbi, which will be announced at the conclusion of the service.
 Your presence and participation is appreciated during Shiva services, but always remain mindful of the family's need for private time, i.e. meals.

 The secondary period of mourning is called Sheloshim, which includes the first thirty days after the funeral.
 During the period of Sheloshim, mourners should avoid participating in any festivity or amusement.
-If the deceased is a parent, this period may extend longer.
-Mourners resume normal social and professional duties but are still restricted in certain ways.
+If the deceased is a parent, this period extends to a full year.
+Once the Shiva has ended, mourners resume normal social and professional duties.
 Activity restrictions depend on the preference of each mourner.
-Please consult your rabbi for guidance.